davidmolina/davidmolina.github.io/resume.md

 LatinoBuilt (LB) is a trade association for Latino Contractors in Oregon founded in 2019.
 A 501c(6) nonprofit whose primary purpose is to support and empower Latino-owned businesses in construction.
 LB works with partners within the community to address the current inequities and connects contractors to public works project opportunities.

-As a member of the executive board, I also serve concurrently on the LatinoBuilt Foundation where we're focused on the fundraising arm of the organization.
+As a member of the executive board, I also serve concurrently on the LatinoBuilt Foundation where we're focused on the fundraising arm.

+Follow LatinoBuilt on [Instagram](https://www.instagram.com/latinobuilt/) and join the conversation in building generational wealth in the Latina/o community.

 # Co-Organizer